Making the Band: Episodes

-Making the Band 4
+Making the Band 4: Day26 and Donnie Klang

 The fourth iteration of Making the Band started on June 18, 2007, and aired for three seasons, finishing on April 23, 2009.
 It focused on the musical acts Day26 and Donnie Klang.
 Season 1 was filmed in a midtown Manhattan with interiors designed by noted visual artist and designer Ron Norsworthy.

 Season 1

 Diddy begins his search for an all-male super group.
 This all-male band is widely believed to be the new version of 112 or New Edition as reported earlier in the season.
-The season began on June 18, 2007 at 9:00 p.m.
+The season began on June 18, 2007, at 9:00 p.m.
 The band was finally made on August 26, 2007, consisting of five males from their late teens to their early-to-mid-20s.